KamieShort/from-scratch-guestbook/README.md

-x /auth renders the Login view 1 x PrivateRoute component redirects to /auth if no user is in context 1 x Guestbook entry uses the email stored in context for the name 2 Behavior testing for EntryList view 2
-Deployed on Netlify with CI passing 1
+x /auth renders the Login view 1 x PrivateRoute component redirects to /auth if no user is in context 1 x Guestbook entry uses the email stored in context for the name 2 x Behavior testing for EntryList view 2 x Deployed on Netlify with CI passing 1

 stretch goals: add and update entries